-Don't let the mid-range price tag fool you.
+Don't let the mid-range price tag here fool you.
 The Respawn 110 makes a few clever decisions that transform it into one of the best gaming chairs at any price range.
 Perhaps most notable is the fact that this is a fully reclining chair.
 While other gaming chairs allow you to tilt the back to suit your needs, the arms on this gaming chair actually adjust with you so you can have more control over how you prefer to lean.

 6. CORSAIR T3 RUSH Gaming Chair

-This gaming chair is fully adjustable, and the steam powered lift makes it easy to shift between different heights as the situation warrants.
-The dual wheel casters are 65 mm and can glide across just about any surface with notable ease.
+This gaming chair is fully adjustable, and the steam-powered lift makes it easy to shift between different heights as the situation warrants.
+The dual-wheel casters are 65 mm and can glide across just about any surface with notable ease.
 The lumbar support and neck pillow are both constructed from memory foam to provide just the right amount of resistance without being so firm as to be uncomfortable.

 7. Secretlab Omega 2020 Prime LCS Gaming Chair

 Most gamers probably won't be willing to drop half a grand on a gaming chair, but if comfort is your highest priority, the Secretlab Omega is easily one of the best gaming chairs around.
 Secretlab has done a great job of building a chair that conforms to your spine without being too stiff, and the leather feels and looks good while also being fully resistant to spills.
-Have no doubt about it - this is a premium gaming chair if there ever was one.
+There's no doubt about it - this is a premium gaming chair if there ever was one.

-Special care has been taken with the arm rests here.
+Special care has been taken with the armrests here.
 The Secretlab Omega comes with four different height settings, and when you compound that with the wide range of reclining options, you're sure to find a position that suits the way you like to game.
 The aluminum base on the Secretlab Omega is sturdy and won't bend or twist even after years of extended usage.

 8. X Rocker Pro Series H3 Gaming Chair